concordia-dcart/CART210/README.md

 ## Technology we are using in CART210
 <!-- - Discord.
 Ask [Gabriel](mailto:gabriel.vigliensoni@concordia.ca) or [Chrys](mailto:chrys.vilvang@concordia.ca) for an invite to the CART server. -->
 - Perusall.
 Ask [Gabriel or Abygail](mailto:cart210nmt@liveconcordia.onmicrosoft.com) for an invite.
 - GitHub.
-Send your GitHub username to [@vigliensoni](https://github.com/vigliensoni) or [@chrysv](https://github.com/chrysv).
+Send your GitHub username to [@vigliensoni](https://github.com/vigliensoni) or [@Abygail-B](https://github.com/Abygail-B).
 - HTML, CSS, Markdown.
 Showcase your skills!
 - Moodle.
 Use your Concordia account.
 - Zotero.
-Download it.
-Use it, abuse it.
+Download it, use it, abuse it.